-If the House Officer is dissatisfied with the decision reached by the Department Head, the House Officer shall have an opportunity to prepare and present a defense to the deficiencies and/or charges set forth in the Request for Adverse Action at a hearing before an impartial Ad Hoc Committee, which shall be advisory to the Academic Dean.
-The House Officer shall have five (5) working days after receipt of the Department Head's decision to notify the Academic Dean in writing or by email whether the House Officer would challenge the Request for Adverse Action and desires an Ad Hoc Committee be formed.
-If the House Officer contends that the proposed adverse action is based, in whole or in part on race, sex (including sexual harassment), religion, national origin, age, veteran status, and/or disability discrimination, the House Officer shall inform the Academic Dean of that contention.
-The Academic Dean shall then invoke the proceedings set out in the section entitled "Sexual Harassment Policy" of this The hearing for adverse action shall not proceed until an investigation has been conducted pursuant to the section entitled "Sexual Harassment Policy."
+the House Officer contends that the proposed adverse action is based, in whole or in part on race, sex (including sexual harassment), religion, national origin, age, veteran status, and/or disability discrimination, the House Officer shall inform the Academic Dean of that contention.
+The Academic Dean shall then invoke the proceedings set out in the section entitled "Sexual Harassment Policy" of this manual.
+The hearing for adverse action shall not proceed until an investigation has been conducted pursuant to the section entitled "Sexual Harassment Policy."

-The Ad Hoc Committee shall consist of three (3) fulltime (75% or greater effort) clinical faculty members who shall be selected in the following manner:
+The Ad Hoc Committee shall consist of three (3) full-time (75% or greater effort) clinical faculty members who shall be selected in the following manner: